 Choice #1: VP C-14

 Choice #2: Sunaco Blue Supreme 112 LEADED Race Gas

 Do Not trust the gas at the race track.

 Use one Holley 12-801 fuel pump or two Bendix Blue Top pumps in parallel with a red Holley regulator set at 2 psi.
 Your engine needs 7.7 gph at 2 psi per 100 hp to not have an immediate and catastrophic failure.
 If you can't find a Holley regulator that works, call our shop.

 Lucas Fuel Injected engines normally run 125psi with datum cam set 1 off lean.
 See Cosworth Data sheet.
 Oil should be added to fuel for all Lucas fuel injected engines.

-Most of the old limey race cars were tested with down on hp engines in the winter in the UK before shipment and overheat in the US almost by plan.
-Do Not exceed 100 deg C or 210 deg F water temp as measured as the water comes out of the head.
+Most of the old limey race cars were tested with down on hp engines during the winter in the UK before shipment, and overheat in the US almost by plan.
+Do not exceed 100 deg C or 210 deg F water temp as measured as the water comes out of the head.
 If the engine runs hot, stop and fix it.
 A fluctuating temperature gauge indicates a low water level.
 Stop and fix it.
 If we build a 250 hp engine for your car that was designed for 130 hp your radiators might be too small.

-Water pumps for racing engines must have the following:
+Water systems for racing engines must have the following: